Franchise Opportunities Guide For Entrepreneurs

 There are a number of options available for financing franchise opportunities.
 Before applying for even a basic loan, you need a detailed copy of your credit report.
 Most traditional lenders will want to see your credit report before they will consider approving a loan application.
-Check to see if there are any outstanding balances, or any marks that will send up red flags to banks and other lenders.
+Check to see if there are any outstanding balances or any marks that will send up red flags to banks and other lenders.
 Also remember that credit agencies, like Experian and EquiFax, are enormous, and sometimes things do not always get removed quickly.

 Outstanding balances may linger well after they have been paid off.
 Every once in a while, a negative mark may show up that does not even belong on the credit report.
-You need to go through your credit report line by line, and contest those things that seem out of place.
-In the case of outstanding balances, contact the business or collection agency that is in charge of that particular account, and make arrangements to submit payment.
-Most payments on balances and corrections made to a credit report are reflected within two week to a month.
+You need to go through your credit report line by line and contest those things that seem out of place.
+In the case of outstanding balances, contact the business or collection agency that is in charge of that particular account, and made arrangements to submit payment.
+Most payments on balances and corrections made to a credit report are reflected within two weeks to a month.
 Sites like Credit Karma do a great job of calculating personal credit scores from multiple sources, and will even point you in the direction of what balances may be holding you back, and what you can do to increase your personal credit score.

 Business Plans For Franchise Opportunities

 Franchise opportunities may require that new owners take out a commercial or SBA loan.
 In order to qualify for these franchise loans, franchisees must have a detailed business plan.
 There are a number of templates for business plans online, such as those found on FormSwift or LawDepot.
 For those looking for something very professional, LivePlan or Biz-Plan can help you compile foolproof business plans for the franchise opportunities you want to finance.